 That said, 2017 is going to be another great year for sales.
-The technologies are more developed.
+Sales technologies are more developed.
 The reps and managers are wiser.
 And the industry as a whole has gotten attention that has brought talent in like never before.

-So what’s next?
 Let’s dive in on this years top 10 trends and predictions as we head into 2017.

 Microsoft buying LinkedIn was huge.
 Like MASSIVE.
 Salesforce and competitors are not happy.
-I’ve read articles from people saying that LinkedIn has stalled, or usage is declining, or ad revenue is weak, etc, but the crowdsourced database they have can be the heartbeat of any sales org.
+I’ve read articles from people saying that LinkedIn has stalled, or usage is declining, or ad revenue is weak, etc, but the crowd-sourced database they have can be the heartbeat of any sales org.

 If I asked 1000 people about their tech stack, 90% plus would probably say they use a CRM and maybe Salesforce would have the majority share of those users.
 But if I asked them what else was in their stack, 90% plus would also say they use LinkedIn, and there’s no competitors there.
 They are the Band-Aid or Kleenex brand of professional social networks.